How the cybersecurity talent shortage impacts us all

 2 Minute Read

-If recent events have made anything clear it is that no institution is safe from an IT security breach.
+If recent events have made anything clear it is that no institution is safe from a breach.
 The Target data breach during the 2013 holiday made organizations finally stand up and take notice of the cybersecurity threat landscape.
 Revelations since then, like the news that Russian hackers were able to read President Obama’s non-classified emails, now have businesses and government organizations searching frantically for experienced security experts and effective security analytics and reporting solutions.

 The fact that hackers were able to read the President’s emails opens up a slew of questions about what critical systems criminals might be able to hack as well, such as: